tahb/coniecto/README.md

 ## Ranks

-Specifying a rank 1-5 defines how much margin of error your guess can be to succeed.
+Specifying a rank for a player (1-5) defines how much margin of error your guess can be to succeed.

 If you guess 100 with a rank 3, guessing anywhere inbetween 70-130 will score.